MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/appcenter/appcenter-console/index.md

 Click **Applications** to access Application Management.

 ### Application Center installed on WebSphere Application Server Liberty profile or on Apache Tomcat
-Installations of the Application Center on these application servers, during installation of IBM MobileFirst Foundation with the IBM  Installation Manager package, have two different users defined that you can use to get started.
+Installations of the Application Center on these application servers, during installation of {{ site.data.keys.product_full }} with the IBM  Installation Manager package, have two different users defined that you can use to get started.

 * User with login **demo** and password **demo**
 * User with login **appcenteradmin** and password **admin**